-Remark 2 In the preceding example we were able to recover a joint distribution despite the fact that the distribution $P(X, R_Y, R_x)$ is void of independencies.
+Remark 2.
+In the preceding example, we were able to recover a joint distribution despite the fact that the distribution $P(X, R_Y, R_x)$ is void of independencies.
 The ability to exploit such cases further underscores the need for graph based analysis.

-The fields of epidemiology and bio-statistics have several impressive works dealing with coarsened data (Van der Laan and Robins (2003); Gill et al. (1997); Gill and Robins (1997)) and missing data (Robins (2000, 1997); Robins et al. (2000); Li et al. (2013)).
-Many among these are along the lines of estimation (mainly of causal queries): Robins et al. (1994) and Rotnitzky et al. (1998) deal with Inverse Probability Weighting based estimators, and Bang and Robins (2005) demonstrates the efficacy of Doubly Robust estimators using simulation studies.
-The recovery strategy of these existing works are different from that discussed in this paper with the main difference being that these works proceed by intervening on the R variable and thus converting the missing data problem into that of identification of causal effect.
-For example the problem of recovering P(X)is transformed into that of identifying the counterfactual query $P(X{R_r=0}^)$ (which in our framework translates to identifying $P(X^|do(R_x=0)))$ in the graph in which X is treated as a latent variable.
+The fields of epidemiology and bio-statistics have several impressive works dealing with coarsened data (Gill, Van Der Laan, and Robins 1997; Gill and Robins 1997; Van der Laan and Robins 2003) and missing data (Robins 1997, 2000; Robins, Rotnitzky, and Scharfstein 2000; Li et al. 2013).
+Many among these are along the lines of estimation (mainly of causal queries); Robins, Rotnitzky, and Zhao (1994) and Rotnitzky, Robins, and Scharfstein (1998) dealt with inverse probability weighting based estimators, and Bang and Robins (2005) demonstrated the efficacy of doubly robust estimators using simulation studies.
+The recovery strategy of these existing works are different from that discussed in this article with the main difference being that these works proceed by intervening on the R variable and thus converting the missing data problem into that of identification of causal effect.
+For example the problem of recovering P(X) is transformed into that of identifying the counterfactual query $P(X{R_r=0}^)$ (which in our framework translates to identifying $P(X^|do(R_x = 0)))$ in the graph in which X is treated as a latent variable.
 This technique while applicable in several cases is not general and may not always be relied upon to establish recoverability.
-An example is the problem of recovering joint distribution P(W, X, Y, Z) in Figure 5 (c).
-In this case the equivalent causal query $P(W^, X^, Y^, Z^ | do(R_x = 0, R_y = 0, R_w = 0, R_z = 0))$ is not identifiable in the graph in which W, X, Y and Z are treated as latent variables.
-The procedure for recovering joint distribution from the m-graph in Figure 5 (c) is presented in the appendix.
+An example is the problem of recovering joint distribution P(W, X, Y, Z) in Figure 5(c).
+In this case, the equivalent causal query $P(W^, X^, Y^, Z^|do(R_x = 0, R_y = 0, R_w =$ $(0, R_z = 0))$ is not identifiable in the graph in which W, X, Y, and Z are treated as latent variables.
+The procedure for recovering joint distribution from the m-graph in Figure 5(c) is presented in Appendix A.

-3.4 Overcoming Impediments to Recoverability
+3.4.
+Overcoming Impediments to Recoverability